flash62au/EngineDriver_Home/docs/operation/operation.rst

 Overflow Menu (Turnouts/Points Screen)
 """"""""""""""""""""""""""""""""""""""

-  To get the *Web View Screen* you can use the menu :menuselection:`Menu --> Web` from the main screens.
+  To get the |WV-S| you can use the menu :menuselection:`Menu --> Web` from the main screens.

   The *Overflow Menu* (or simply '*Menu*') appears in the Action Bar at the top of most of the main screens is normally three dots (⁞) or three bars (≡).
   It will show different options depending on a) the particular screen, b) preferences you have set and c) the state of certain elements in the app.